 If you have any further questions, please contact us.
-You can call us at (202) 776-0200 and ask for External Relations.
+You can call us at (202) 776-0200 and ask for Stakeholder Engagement.
 You can also send an email to the outreach team.
 If you are a reporter, please send your questions to Media Requests.
 Please be sure to include your name, affiliation, and the best way for us to contact you.

 A1: Universal service is the principle that all Americans should have access to a baseline level of telecommunications services.
 This principle is the cornerstone of the Communications Act of 1934, which established universal service in legislation and also created the Federal Communications Commission (FCC).
 Since that time, universal service policies have helped make telephone service ubiquitous, even in rural areas.
 The Telecommunications Act of 1996 (1996 Telecom Act) expanded the scope of universal service to include increased, affordable access to both telecommunications and advanced services, such as high-speed Internet, for all consumers.
 More specifically, the law adopted explicit goals to guide the implementation of universal service policies.
 These goals include:

-A2: The universal service fund (USF) is money collected from telecommunications companies and dedicated to fulfilling the goals of universal service.
+A2: The universal service fund is money collected from telecommunications companies and dedicated to fulfilling the goals of universal service.
 Telecommunications companies are required to make universal service contributions based on earned revenue.
 Under the authority of the 1996 Telecom Act, the FCC put USAC in charge of administering the collection and disbursement of universal service funds.
-In 2013, universal service disbursements totaled $8.3 billion.
+In 2014, universal service disbursements totaled $7.8 billion.

 A3: The universal service programs are mechanisms for providing funding to organizations or companies eligible for support.
 These beneficiaries help fulfill the goals of universal service of providing affordable access to telecommunications services for all Americans.